 By getting people together in groups we create the opportunity to look, not only at the psychological difficulties themselves, but also how they influence our relationships with others.
 When we interact with each other in the groups, we are recreating the interpersonal experiences met within everyday life.
 Situations will emerge which can be used positively to facilitate a deeper understanding of ourselves and others.

 The programme values the idea of community spirit.
 We recognise the importance of an individual’s contribution to and the receiving of care from the psychotherapy community.

-See more information about our Intensive Psychotherapy Group Programme by clicking any of the below boxes or viewing the Intensive Psychotherapy Group Programme booklet:
+See more information about our Intensive Psychotherapy Group Programme by clicking any of the boxes below or viewing the Intensive Psychotherapy Group Programme booklet.

 In the community group we share information about expected absence from the programme, express concern and assistance to any member who is struggling to attend, share community tasks, set weekly goals, explore any boundary issues and discuss any agenda items anyone may have.